McCloudS/subgen/README.md

 <details>
 <summary>Updates:</summary>

-19 Dec 2023: Added the ability for Plex to automatically update meta data so the subtitles shows up properly on playback.
+19 Dec 2023: Added the ability for Plex and Jellyfin to automatically update metadata so the subtitles shows up properly on playback.
 (See https://github.com/McCloudS/subgen/pull/33 from Rikiar73574)

 31 Oct 2023: Added Bazarr support via Whipser provider.